-(Due to the display's Dynamic Dimming backlight, Extra Delay will be needed for HDR calibration - and potentially SDR - to allow the screen time to settle between readings.
+(If the ASUS display model has a Dynamic Dimming backlight, Extra Delay will be needed for HDR calibration - and potentially SDR - to allow the screen time to settle between readings.
 To see the impact of Dynamic Dimming select the flashing Brightness Test Pattern, especially with HDR.)

 After profiling, a Calibration LUT can be generated as normal within ColourSpace LUT Tools, and saved into the library.

 With the LUT still held within ColourSpace navigate back to the Hardware Options menu, and select the desired LUT from within the Select LUT options, and Upload.

 There are three LUT slots within the display, with the 1D + 3D combination being the normal configuration to use for display calibration, with the Back 1D LUT left empty.

 - 1D + 3D (1D pre + 3D)